PictureResearch/HISyn/README.md

     ```
     the name of the API.
-    input: the inputs/arguments of this API.
+    input: the list of arguments of this API, separated by ",".
-    return: the return type of this API.
+    return: the return data type of this API.
     description: the natural language description of this API.
     ```

 *Example*

 Below is an example of one API entry in the `flight` domain.
 The full example of the `structured API documentation` can be found in the [flight domain folder](./Documentation/Flight/API_documents.txt).

     ```
     EXTRACT_ROW_MAX